-Radio control, CW keying and PTT can be done through serial or parallel ports, through a USB-to-serial adapter, or through K1EL's Winkeyer (an excellent solution which offloads CW processing entirely).
-For PTT with MMTTY an extra serial port is needed.
+Radio control can be done through serial ports or through a USB-to-serial adapter.
+CW keying, FSK RTTY and PTT can be done through serial or parallel ports, through a USB-to-serial adapter, or through K1EL's Winkeyer (an excellent solution which offloads CW processing entirely).
+For PTT with MMTTY, an extra serial port is needed.
+For